jdolitsky/dfc/README.md

 dfc --mappings="./custom-mappings.yaml" --no-builtin ./Dockerfile
 ```

-### Updating Mappings
+### Updating Built-in Mappings

-The `--update` flag is used to update the cached mappings from the latest version available in the repository:
+The `--update` flag is used to update the built-in mappings in a local cache from the latest version available in the repository:

 ```sh
 dfc --update